From Attack to Protection: Leveraging Watermarking Attack Network for Advanced Add-on Watermarking

-Table \ref{table3} reports the PSNR, SSIM, and BER of the original MW methods and their AoW-max and AoW-min versions.
-First, AoW-min achieves 41.12 dB in average PSNR, which is improved by 2.69 dB compared to the original MW methods, but the robustness of MW methods is slightly sacrificed.
-As shown in Fig.~\ref{figure_qualitative_result_AoW}, the signal intensity of residual images caused by AoW-min is relatively small compared to the others.
-Through these, it is observed that AoW-min helps to improve the invisibility of watermarking.
-Next, to evaluate the advantage of AoW-max, the robustness evaluation against signal processing attacks (i.e., JPEG, median blur (MB), and noise addition (NA)) of StirMark is performed (see Table~\ref{table4}).
-Here, parameters of JPEG, MB, and NA are set to $[60,70,80]$, $[2,3,4]$, and $[1,2,3]$, respectively.
-Although the average PSNR of AoW-max is 34.38 dB, which is degraded compared to original MW methods, the robustness against signal processing attacks is improved in terms of BER.
-Furthermore, we test the robustness against geometric distortion in Table~\ref{table_results_Aow_geo}. \textbf{M5} is tested only because it is designed to be robust to geometric attacks.
-We can find that AoW-max enhances the capability of \textbf{M5} to withstand three types of geometric attacks.
-We would like to note that the proposed AoW is applicable to assist in improving imperceptibility or robustness of MW methods, so watermarking designers can choose between AoW-max and AoW-min before redesigning watermarking systems to meet new requirements.
+Table \ref{table3} reports the PSNR, SSIM, and BER of the original MW methods and their AoW- max and AoW-min versions.
+The AoW-max is introduced to improve robustness, and it achieves an average BER value of 0.007 across MW techniques \textbf{M1} to \textbf{M7}.
+In addition, AoW-min achieves 41.25 dB in average PSNR, which is improved by 3.36 dB compared to the original MW methods, but the robustness of MW methods is slightly sacrificed.
+Quantitative evaluation results specified in the table indicate that AoW-max and AoW-min each enable performance improvements in terms of robustness and imperceptibility, respectively.
+This trend is consistently observed across the diverse MW methods with various attributes.
+Next, to evaluate the advantage of AoW-max, the robustness evaluation against signal processing attacks (i.e., JPEG, median blur, and noise addition) of StirMark is performed (see Table~\ref{table4}).
+Here, parameters of JPEG, median blur, and noise addition are set to $[60,70,80]$, $[2,3,4]$, and $[1,2,3]$, respectively.
+Although the average PSNR of AoW-max is 34.21 dB, which is degraded compared to original MW methods, the robustness against signal processing attacks is improved in terms of BER.
+AoW-max shows lower BER than original methods as expected, and the improvements are more acquired in strong attacks than week attacks.
+Specifically, notable improvements include a JPEG quality factor of 60, a median blur parameter of 4, and a noise addition parameter of 3.